danieldasilvadev/lightbend-akka-streams-course/exercises/src/test/resources/README.md

-working-with-sinks
+optimize-fusion-with-telemetry

-# Exercise 2 > Working with Sinks
+# Exercise 8 > Telemetry

 In the course video recordings, the instructor uses a `man e` command in the sbt interactive session to display exercise instructions.